lefuturiste/BMI160-i2c/README.md

 # BMI160-i2c

 I2C library to use the Inertial Mesurment Unit BMI160.
+Heavily inspired on @serioeseGmbH code [serioeseGmbH/BMI160](https://github.com/serioeseGmbH/BMI160), in fact I just adapted his code.

 This library was tested successfully on a Raspberry Pi 3 B